rlaffers/xstate-ninja/README.md

 - ~~track invoked actors~~
 - ~~add event panel for event frames with event info~~
 - ~~inspect the `devTools` option in useInterpret and useMachine hooks to include/exclude machine from tracking~~
+- BUG: missing spawned children in the example
 - add options to hide promise or callback actors from the extension
 - optimize memory usage by dead actors (config option to limit how many dead actors are retained: N of each kind; max N total; none)
-- add button to clear all dead actors
+- ~~add button to clear all dead actors~~
 - display assign actions (they are not reported by the xstate interpreter)
 - ~~add more info on the ActorDetail bar: time started, time finished, time unsubscribed, children~~
 - ~~add React integration~~